ArturoDent/find-and-transform/README.md

 		// capitalize the word following "const" if at the beginning of the selection "replace": "$1\\U$2",

-		"restrictFind": "selections"     	// find only in selections
+		"isRegex": true,

-		// "cursorMoveSelect": "<go to and select some text after making the replacement>" }
+		"restrictFind": "selections"     	   // find only in selections }
 },
 ```